 13.3 We will email you (or the person specified) a notice after each payment that will also provide you with a simple mechanism for canceling all future payments.
-To cancel, simply email email@example.com.
-When cancelling, you will only be responsible for monthly fee for the month in which you cancel.
+To cancel, simply email firstname.lastname@example.org.
+When cancelling: monthly plan plan subscribers will only be responsible for regular monthly fee for the month in which you cancel; annual pre-paid discounted plan subscribers will only be responsible for the regular monthly fee through the month in which you cancel.

 14. Technical Support.
 We shall answer questions by email and telephone during our normal business hours regarding the use of the Services.